Alexander Dorosinskiy

-Alexander Dorosinskiy (Алекса́ндр Леони́дович Дороси́нский; born August 13, 1973, Sverdlovsk, USSR) is a Russian racing car driver and entrepreneur, the champion of Estonian classic rally 2004, a prize-winner of the stages of the World Rally Championship, the World Cup for Cross-Country Rallies, and The FIA World Cup for Cross-Country Bajas.
+Alexander Leonidovich Dorosinskiy (Алекса́ндр Леони́дович Дороси́нский; born August 13, 1973, Sverdlovsk, USSR) is a Russian racing car driver and entrepreneur, the champion of Estonian classic rally 2004, a prize-winner of the stages of the World Rally Championship, the World Cup for Cross-Country Rallies, and The FIA World Cup for Cross-Country Bajas.

 Biography

-Alexander Dorosinskiy was born in Sverdlovsk on August 13, 1973, in the family of a teacher of the Ural Polytechnic Institute Leonid Grigoryevich Dorosinskiy (now - a professor and a doctor of technical sciences) and a teacher Anna Vladimirovna Dorosinskiy (now - an honored teacher of Russia).
+Dorosinskiy was born in Sverdlovsk on August 13, 1973, in the family of a teacher of the Ural Polytechnic Institute Leonid Grigoryevich Dorosinskiy (now - a professor and a doctor of technical sciences) and a teacher Anna Vladimirovna Dorosinskiy (now - an honored teacher of Russia).
 In his own words, Dorosinskiy's interest in motorsport arose in childhood due to his frequent trips all over the Soviet Union in his father's Zhiguli car, which his father taught him to drive at the age of 12.
-Then Alexander began to attend kart racing classes, and at the age of 27 he went on to become a professional racing driver - through a former racing driver Vladimir Talanov, a champion of Russia.
+He then began to attend kart racing classes, and at the age of 27 he went on to become a professional racing driver - through a former racing driver Vladimir Talanov, a champion of Russia.

-He studied at the Ural State Medical University, but he dropped out after the second year of studies.
-In 2005 he graduated from the Ural State University of Economics.
+Dorosinskiy studied at the Ural State Medical University, but he dropped out after the second year of studies.
+In 2005, he graduated from the Ural State University of Economics.
 In 2001, Dorosinskiy began entrepreneurial activity, launching “SIMphony” network of mobile communication salons, which in 2005 already had 111 stores in the Sverdlovsk, Chelyabinsk, Kurgan and Tyumen regions, and its share in the Ural mobile retail market was 17-18%.
 In 2005, he founded “Mirai-Avto” company, which became the official dealer of Subaru cars in Tyumen, and then opened a Subaru service center in Surgut.
 According to Dorosinskiy, his business was aimed primarily at the opportunity to engage in car racing.
 At the same time he was developing a career in motorsport and in October 2004 he became the winner of the Estonian Classic Rally Championship in N2000+ class (the main one that year) with three prizes in the absolute at the stages of the tournament.
 In the same year he made his debut at the stage of the World Rally Championship in Finland.